isaiahsilvani/Ultimate-MERN-Typescript-Redux-Boilerplate/README.md

 # Typescript React Node + Redux w/ simple Heroku deployment
 A boilerplate for a full stack application using Typescript, React, Node, and MongoDB.
 Made to be easy and simple so you can build awesome things faster!
-Feel free to contribute with your own additions to make this a truly epic boilerplate.
+Preconfigured for a hassle-free deployment to Heroku.
 ## Setup
 1. git clone
 2. cd